denten/denten.github.io/collections/_posts/2024-01-09-naked-and-afraid.md

 published: true
 ---

 Season 6 Ep.
-13 test
+13

-[Off-screen]: NATURE WILL KICK YOUR test!
+[Off-screen] NATURE WILL KICK YOUR!

 [Scene in a Midwestern restaurant] Mother: Now, Bree, please tell us what you are eating for your last meal.
 Bree: Last meal with the family?
 This wasn’t planned---I got the “Fresh